 In applying the algorithm to condition- and procedure-specific measures, teams of clinical experts reviewed the algorithm in the context of each measure-specific patient cohort and, where clinically indicated, adapted the content of the algorithm to better reflect the likely clinical experience of each measure's patient cohort.
-For the HF readmission measure, CMS used the Planned Readmission Algorithm without modifications.
+The planned readmission algorithm is applied to the AMI measure without modifications.